Edgeworth/memerna/README.md

 when implemented go through all t22 test cases and check structure with -v

-- special internal loops need data tables modified to remove penalty; subtract 0.45 if AU/GU
+- special internal loops need data tables modified to remove penalty; subtract 0.45 if AU/GU or 0.5?
 - need to do the same for t12?

-internal_2x3_mismatch?
+internal loop / etc au/gu penalties: subtract 0.5 or 0.45?

 questions about RNAstructure data tables: rna.helix_ends.dg: looks like it contains AU/GU penalties.
-Why? rna.stack.dg: Why not updated with new stacking parameters? rna.tstackh/i/i1n: Why different terminal mismatch data for hairpin loops etc?
+Why? rna.stack.dg: Why not updated with new stacking parameters?

-- shouldn't e.g. rna.tstackh be the same as rna.tstack?

 need to implement lonely pairs disabling properly for t22.